 Doesn’t sit well if worn on your front

-Their favorite of the three they tried was the Mancro Expandable Cat Backpack Carrier for a number of reasons.
-It’s suitable for large cats and small, even when it’s not expanded.
+Our tester loved the Mancro Expandable Cat Backpack Carrier for its roomy interior, even before it’s been expanded.
 The pack holds its form and sits upright when you set it down, so it’s easier to put your cat in and out.
-When opening the zippers and expanding the back, the interior size of the pack is doubled, which gives your cat more space to stretch out in the airport or plane, in the car, or in other circumstances when you’re not actually wearing the backpack.
+When opening the zippers and expanding the back, the interior size of the pack is doubled, which gives your cat more space to stretch out in the airport or plane, in the car, or in other circumstances when you’re not wearing the backpack.

 Backpack Weight: 3.7 pounds | Carrying Capacity: 15 pounds | Colors: Gray/black